williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 > The Password Policy API is a {% api_lifecycle beta %} [release](/docs/api/getting_started/releases-at-okta.html).

-Password policy controls settings that deterine a user's password length and complexity, as well as the frequency with which a password can be changed.
+Password policy controls settings that determine a user's password length and complexity, as well as the frequency with which a password can be changed.
 This policy also governs the recovery operations that may be performed by the user, including change password, reset (forgot) password and self-service password unlock.

 #### Policy Settings Example